-Learn More About The Signs And Symptoms Of Kidney Stones
+Signs And Symptoms Of Kidney Stones And Kidney Stone Pain

-For many people, the thought of sitting in an ER waiting room, waiting to be seen by a doctor while in pain, is unthinkable, especially with the extreme level of sharp lower abdominal pain that kidney stones can cause.
-Have you asked how to know if you have a Kidney Stone?
+For many people, the thought of sitting in an ER waiting room, waiting to be seen by a doctor while in pain, is unthinkable, especially with the extreme level of sharp lower back and abdominal pain that kidney stones can cause.
+Have you wondered how to know if you or a loved one have a Kidney Stone?
 Are you searching for help relieving kidney stone pain?
 Do you know all the signs and symptoms you may experience if you have a kidney stone?
-How To Know If You Have A Kidney Stone can help you learn what symptoms are common in kidney stones, the possible risks, and what treatment to expect.
+This article can help you learn what symptoms are common in kidney stones, the possible risks, and what treatment to expect.

 Kidney stones can cause from a couple days of pain to a life-long health issue.
 Kidneys damaged from stones may heal quite quickly if the stones are small or pass easily or they may be damaged forever and possibly need to be replaced via transplant.
 Read further to learn more about kidney stones so that you will know if you have one and how to deal with it.